rohit455273/assertive.strings/cran-comments.md

 ## Release Summary

-This release adds one new feature and reexports some deprecated fns for back compatibility.
+This release adds predicates for matching strings and regexes.

 ## Test Environments